Your right to privacy

 - advising that your personal information must be stored securely and protected from interference or misuse.

-When we collect your personal information it must be directly related to, or reasonably necessary for, 1 or more of our functions or activities.
+When we collect your personal information it must be directly related to, or reasonably necessary for, one or more of our functions or activities.

-The authority provided by the legislation we administer also allows us to collect your personal information.
+The legislation we administer gives us the authority to collect your personal information.

 In addition to requesting information from you, we may also obtain information about you and your family from other government agencies and third parties.